danielharrell/open-eyes-lect-2017-18/Open.md

-If we take this question seriously, then just about every case of being open can start to look like a case of being closed---our own way of being open, perhaps most of all.
-But to begin with a simpler case, suppose I say "I can't get the jar open"---about a stubborn jar of pickles.
-What *would* it mean to get the jar opened?
+If we take this question seriously, then just about every case of being open can start to look like a case of being closed.
+To start with a simple case, suppose I say "I can't get the jar open"---about a stubborn jar of pickles.
+What would it mean *to get* the jar opened?

 A first answer, a dictionary answer, might be: to get the lid off.

 But why the lid?
-Suppose I decide not to bother with the lid, and throw the jar to the ground, in a fit of frustration, breaking it open.
+Suppose I decide not to bother with the lid, and throw the jar to the ground, breaking it open.
 Why is this not simply another way of opening the jar?
 Why would we want to say instead that I *broke* the jar open?

-Well, when we say the jar is opened, it seems we want the jar to remain a jar: something opened without being broken.
+We would want to say this, it seems, in wanting the jar to remain a jar: something opened without being broken.
-Or to put the point more abstractly: we want the word "opened" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
-Or still more abstractly: we want the word "open" to mean that there is continuity, yet at the same time distinctness, or discontinuity, between inside and outside.
+Or to put the point more abstractly: we would want the word "opened" to mean that the barrier between the jar's inside and outside has been removed, without the difference between inside and outside being erased.
+Or still more abstractly: we would want the word "open" to mean that there is continuity, yet at the same time distinctness, or discontinuity, between inside and outside.

-But here, then, is where our doubts can begin.
+But here, then, is reason for doubt.
 For how can there be continuity and discontinuity at once?
 How, in this case, is the jar's inside still inside, and not outside, once the lid is removed?
-After all, if we leave the jar of pickles open, they will sooner or later spoil---as if the jar's inside were now outside, and there were no real difference between an open jar and a broken jar; no real difference between inside and outside, once the barrier between them has been removed.
-Or as if it were easy enough to close the jar, but impossible to open it.
+After all, if we leave the jar open, the pickles will spoil---as if the jar's inside *were* outside, and there were no real difference between an open jar and a broken jar; no real difference, that is, between inside and outside, once the barrier between them is gone.
+Or easy enough to close the jar, but impossible to open it.

 ---

-Or now consider an example at the opposite end of a pickle
+Or now take an example at the opposite end of a pickle jar, and consider [the parabola](https://www.dropbox.com/s/tlziqt2g1dkmwbi/parabola_ex.png?dl=0).
-jar: [the
-parabola](https://www.dropbox.com/s/tlziqt2g1dkmwbi/parabola_ex.png?dl=0).
 We can readily distinguish the sides of this line, one convex and one concave, since the parabola is curved.
 But